daccordeon/CEonly/source/README.md

 Current build found [here](https://github.com/daccordeon/CEonlyPony).

 ---
-- Contact for any technical enquiries at <james.gardner@anu.edu.au>.
+- Contact for any technical enquiries is <james.gardner@anu.edu.au>.
-- see the main README.md for general notes and requirements
+- See the main README.md for general notes and requirements.

 ---
 The critical path to generate injections and create detection rate and measurement error CDF plots is as follows: